2 Thes 1:11—2:2

 Watch a video with homily hints

-The Zaccheus story shows our Lord’s eagerness to seek out those whom others are tempted to look down on.
-Zaccheus would have been lost in the crowd because of his small stature, had he not climbed the tree.
+The Zacchaeus story shows our Lord’s eagerness to seek out those whom others are tempted to look down on.
+Zacchaeus would have been lost in the crowd because of his small stature, had he not climbed the tree.
 He was also looked down upon because of his role as chief tax collector.
 But Jesus sought him out, not only by giving him attention but by dining at his house.

 Jesus breaks down the false barriers we place between certain kinds of people and others; he goes first to those who are pushed aside by the crowd.

 The Church, through which Jesus continues to carry out his mission today, does the same thing, and therefore speaks up for those pushed aside by the crowd, especially the smallest of the small, the unborn.

 Their lives, like ours, are not just the handiwork of God, but a continuous proof of his love.
 The first reading reminds us that at every moment God is sustaining each one of us with the breath of life.
 We would fall back into nothingness at once if God did not have his love focused on us in an uninterrupted way.
 To snuff out a life, therefore, whether of the born or the unborn, is a direct contradiction to God’s loving will, which sustains all things in being.

 On the other hand, we cooperate with the life-giving love of God each time we reach out to those around us who may be unsure about how to handle their pregnancy, and give them the strength to love their unborn child.
 We do likewise when we strengthen those who care for the vulnerable, the disabled, and the dying.
 By helping one another grow in love for the weakest in the human family, we and they literally become more like God, for “how could a thing remain unless you willed it, or be preserved, had it not been called forth by you?’
 (First Reading).